hieunc229/jsSnippet-chrome-extension/readme.md

 ## Facebook - remove facebook ads

 This task will find and remove all ads within your facebook home page feed.
+_Please use as example purpose only_

 To use the task, create a task from the `remove-facebook-ads.js` file: